Skip to content

 Do High Ankle Sprains Go Away On Their Own

-High ankle sprains can be very painful and can be caused by a sudden twisting, turning or rolling of the ankle.
+High ankle sprains can be very painful and can be caused by a sudden twisting, turning, or rolling of the ankle.
 This type of injury is different from the more commonly occurring “low” ankle sprain and requires professional treatment.
-Almost everyone who has had an ankle sprain even the “low” ones, knows that the pain can be unbearable, putting the entire limb out of commission for several days.
-Therefore, people often wonder if high ankle sprains go away on their own without medical intervention.
+Almost everyone who has had an ankle sprain — even the milder ones — knows that the pain can be unbearable, often putting the entire limb out of commission for several days.
+Many of these injuries occur because of sudden force or awkward movement during sports or daily activities, which are common triggers of high ankle sprains that can make the injury particularly difficult to manage without care.

 The answer to this question is, unfortunately, no. High ankle sprains tend to be pretty severe and can take a long time to heal.
+Recovery usually progresses through different high ankle sprain stages, each requiring specific care and rehabilitation to ensure proper ligament repair and joint stability.
 The reason for this is that high ankle sprains involve damage to the ligaments between the two bones in the lower leg, where the lower leg bones come together with the ankle bones.
 Such damage disrupts the body’s natural function, making it difficult for the body to heal without professional intervention.

 One common treatment method utilized by physiotherapists is the RICE technique, which stands for Rest, Ice, Compression, and Elevation.
 This technique can help reduce swelling and inflammation while providing the ankle with the needed support to speed up the recovery process.
 The physiotherapist may also take you through a series of exercises that will help stretch and strengthen the affected areas.